-His occupation prior to military service recorded as that of a fisherman, Leo Joseph Christopher was a recruit of the Sixth Draft.
-He presented himself at the Church Lads Brigade Armoury in St. John's, capital city of the Dominion of Newfoundland on August 20 of 1915 for a medical examination.
-It was a procedure which would see him pronounced as being...
-Fit for Foreign Service.
+His occupation prior to military service recorded as that of a lumberman, William Elliott was a recruit of the Sixth Draft.
+He presented himself on August 23 of 1915 for enlistment at the Church Lads Brigade Armoury in St. Johns, capital city of the Dominion of Newfoundland, whereupon he was engaged at the daily private soldier's rate of a single dollar to which was to be added a ten-cent per diem Field Allowance.

-Three days following that medical assessment, on August 23, and at the same venue, the CLB Armoury on Harvey Road, Leo Joseph Christopher was then to enlist.
-He was thereupon engaged at the daily private soldier's rate of a single dollar, this to be supplemented by a ten-cent per diem Field Allowance.